jmoenig/Snap/DEVLOG.md

     * German

 ### 2024-06-01
+* blocks, threads: new Boolean "primitive" selector for blocks metaprogramming

+### 2024-06-01
 * objects, threads, byob: reset customized primitives by deleting their definitions
 * objects, gui: restore all primitives, new experimental "Blocks all the way" mechanism
 * incremented dev version